This shouldn't be America's Band-Aid

 And, as the awful headlines make clear, Niger.
 All places special operations forces are serving -- and serving in harm's way.

-Three US special forces soldiers -- Green Berets -- and five Nigerien troops died this week in an ambush while on a joint patrol.
+Four US soldiers -- including two Green Berets -- and five Nigerien troops died this week in an ambush while on a joint patrol.
 They were there, as US Africa Command noted in a statement, "to provide training and security assistance to the Nigerien Armed Forces, in their efforts to counter violent extremist organizations in the region."

 Green Berets -- and the 3rd Special Forces Group in specific -- have long been connected to the African continent, as US Africa Command noted last March in writing about a joint exercise.
 "During the Global War on Terror, 3SFG (A) was realigned to Afghanistan," it said.
 "The group's area of operations shifted back to Africa where Green Berets are sharing valuable lessons learned with their partners."